Milo-D/house-of-gods/README.md

 # House of Gods - Second Revision

-House-of-Gods is a new heap exploitation technique for an older version of the GNU C Library (glibc 2.26).
+House-of-Gods is a new heap exploitation technique for older versions of the GNU C Library (<= glibc 2.26).

 This technique hijacks the arena within only 9 allocations and drops a shell after a total of 11 allocations.
 Furthermore, only a single UAF (write-after-free) bug on a smallchunk/largechunk is needed to initiate House-of-Gods.